dev-pigeon/RunIQ/README.md

 - **RAG CLI** - Simple interactive command-line interface for querying the dataset.
   - _Retriever_: Embeds the user query and fetches relevant context.
   - _Generator_: Creates a response based on retriever context.
+  - _ConversationBuffer_: Maintains a rolling summary of recent conversation turns.
+  - _QueryRephraser_: Rephrases the user query relative to the conversation summary.
 - **Extensibility**
   - Intermediary storage of HTML and JSON allows for the exploration of different chunk schemes and embedding models.
   - Adjust or test different chunking schemes without re-downloading data.